 Sam Wheeler is a life-long marketer and the VP of Communications at the AMA San Diego.
 He graduated from Northwestern University and has since worked on marketing projects for companies in Asia, Central America, and North America.
-His current projects include a website crawler called Rapid Rex and a new line of FACT Goods hats for a cause!

 Kevin Svec is a chief content strategist at E2M.
 He spends his days researching and helping businesses produce compelling content that resonates with audiences of all interest levels.
 When he’s not rock climbing or hanging out at one of San Diego’s many beaches, Kevin is writing for Impulsive Wanderlust, a travel and leisure website he founded.